demyank88/okta-spring-cloud-streams-example/README.md

 total, and publishes the total and the current value to the `total` channel.
 A WebFlux endpoint publishes the `total` channel as an events stream.

-Please read [FINAL TITLE HERE](https://<need.a.link>) to see how this app was created.
+Please read [A Quick Guide to Spring Cloud Stream](https://developer.okta.com/blog/2020/04/15/spring-cloud-stream) to see how this app was created.

-#### ^-- TODO: needs a link --^

 **Prerequisites:**

-**Java 11**: This project uses Java 11.
+- **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.

-**Maven**: You need Maven installed to bootstrap the project.
+- **Maven**: You need Maven installed to bootstrap the project.
 Install it according to the instructions on [their website](https://maven.apache.org/install.html).
 Or use SDKMAN or Homebrew.

-**Okta Developer Account**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
+- **Okta Developer Account**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 You can go to [our developer site](https://developer.okta.com/signup/) and sign up for a free developer account.

-**HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
+- **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).

-**Docker** and **Docker Compose**: You'll use Docker and Docker Compose to run the RabbitMQ service.
+- **Docker** and **Docker Compose**: You'll use Docker and Docker Compose to run the RabbitMQ service.
 First you need to install Docker.
 On Mac and Windows you can install the desktop client.
 On Linux you'll need to install Docker Machine directly.
 Take a look at [the Docker docs for installation instructions.](https://docs.docker.com/) for your operating system.
 Once you have Docker installed, follow [the instructions to install Docker Compose](https://docs.docker.com/compose/install/).

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage, and secure users and roles in any application.